thaamserku/snowflake/thinkETL/08 fxn_sp/03 EXECUTE IMMEDIATE in Snowflake Stored Procedures.md

 author: ThinkETL
 ---

-# EXECUTE IMMEDIATE in Snowflake Stored Procedures
+## 1.EXECUTE IMMEDIATE in Snowflake Stored Procedures

 **EXECUTE IMMEDIATE** command in Snowflake executes SQL statements present in form a string literal (character sets enclosed by single quotes or double dollar signs).
 EXECUTE IMMEDIATE returns the result of the executed SQL statement.